CallAsk about same-day availabilityLog In

 The adult moth (Southern flannel moth):

-The cocoon: A unique distinctive structure attached to the trunk or branch of a host tree, oval-shaped, with the same color as the larva because the larval hairs are incorporated into the silk.
-There is a trap-door operculum at one end that the emerging adult pushes open to exit.
-The dorsal surface has a structure resembling a leaf scar.
-These cocoons can sometimes be found on tree bark in winter and are themselves not dangerous to handle (the venom is in the larval spines, which are largely shed during pupation), though removed larval hair may still cause irritation.
+The cocoon: This is a unique, oval-shaped structure that sticks to the trunk or branch of a host tree.
+It matches the color of the larva because the larval hairs are mixed into the silk.
+One end features a trap-door operculum that the adult pushes open to get out.
+The top side looks a bit like a leaf scar.
+You can sometimes spot these cocoons on tree bark in winter, and they aren't dangerous to handle.
+The venom is in the larval spines, which are mostly shed during pupation, but the removed larval hair might still cause some irritation.

 The venom delivery mechanism is what makes this caterpillar dangerous.
 Critical to understand:

 The visible "fur" is harmless.
-The soft hairs you can see are called plumose setae and have no venom.
-They are essentially insulation and camouflage.
+Those soft hairs you see are called plumose setae.
+They don’t have venom.
+Think of them as insulation and a way to blend in.

-Hidden among the soft hairs are venomous spines — sharp hollow structures connected via canals to venom-secreting cells beneath the cuticle.
-These spines are arranged in clusters and are normally invisible because they are surrounded by the longer plumose setae.
+Hidden among the soft hairs are venomous spines — sharp, hollow structures that connect to venom-secreting cells beneath the outer layer.
+These spines cluster together and are usually hard to see since they’re surrounded by longer, fluffy hairs known as plumose setae.

-When the caterpillar contacts skin, the spines break off in the skin, releasing venom directly through the broken spine into the dermis.
-The mechanism is essentially identical in concept to a hypodermic needle.
-The longer the contact, the more spines penetrate, the more venom is delivered.
+When a caterpillar touches your skin, its spines can break off and release venom right into the dermis, much like a hypodermic needle.
+The longer you come into contact with it, the more spines can penetrate, which means more venom is delivered.

-The chemistry was characterized in detail by Walker et al. in a 2023 paper published in PNAS ("Horizontal gene transfer underlies the painful stings of asp caterpillars").
-Key findings:
+Walker et al. published a detailed paper in 2023 in PNAS titled "Horizontal gene transfer underlies the painful stings of asp caterpillars."
+Here are the key findings:

 The recommended initial response from medical literature: